EpithetUser/React-Weather-App/README.md

 # Weather App

-This project was made using React JS and Tailwind CSS using the OpenWeatherMap API after following a tutorial by [Programming With Yash](https://www.youtube.com/channel/UCXp_6CV1PgH8wybrhgJbGYw).
+This project was made using React JS and Tailwind CSS using the OpenWeatherMap API.

 This web app is hosted on [Netlify](https://weather-app-with-reac7.netlify.app/).